Jersey City, New Jersey: Festivals and events

 The annual All About Downtown Street Fair, started in 2011 and hosted by the Historic Downtown Special Improvement District (HDSID), takes place in September and runs along Newark Avenue from Grove Street to Coles Street drawing thousand of people to Downtown Jersey City.

 The annual Jersey City Jazz Festival, started in 2013, is the largest jazz festival in the New York metropolitan area and features performances throughout Jersey City over the course of four days.
 The festival has been so successful that in 2024, the Jersey City Latin Jazz Festival began as its own event.
 Both festivals are held at Exchange Place and are produced by Riverview Jazz, a Jersey City-based non-profit.

 Jersey City hosts its annual 4th of July fireworks celebration, concert and street fair at Exchange Place.
 The celebration is one of the largest in the metropolitan area attracting over 100,000 people with Fireworks by Grucci over the Hudson River, Jersey City Night Market and hosting several local and international performing artists over the years such as the Village People (2016), Kool and the Gang (2017), Snoop Dogg (2018), Pitbull (2019), Akon (2018 & 2019), DJ Diesel (2022), Flo Rida (2022), Fat Joe (2024) and Wyclef Jean (2024).

 Since 2015, Jersey City co-hosts New York City's annual Fleet Week celebration and festivities at Liberty State Park.

 Starting in 2017, the Hudson West Music Fest is a folk music festival that takes place in September at various venues throughout the city featuring artists such as Amythyst Kiah and Dori Freeman.

 The Jersey City Mural Arts Festival started in 2021 and was born out of the successful Jersey City Mural Arts Program (JCMAPS).
 The inaugural festival featured over 50 artists and activated more than 30 walls throughout Jersey City.

+The Jersey City Marathon has been hosted annually in April since 2022.
+The marathon is a USA Track & Field (USATF)-certified event and course that is one the fastest and flattest in the United States.
+The race is a qualifying event for the Boston Marathon the following year.

 Starting in 2023, Jersey City hosts its annual Juneteenth All About Us Festival at Liberty State Park having hosted performances from Musiq Soulchild (2024), Crystal Waters (2024), Robin S. (2025), Mario (2025) and Jadakiss (2025).

 The city's culinary profile has risen in recent years with Jersey City hosting two annual restaurant weeks during the winter months, Hudson County Restaurant Week and Jersey City Restaurant Fest, to celebrate its local establishments.